GabrielDamian/XPathMonitor/README.md

 - AWS RDS (sql);

 ## AWS lambda:
--NodeJs;
+- NodeJs;
--gets triggered at every 24h by EventBridge, use C# APIs to extract existing product links from the DB, extract their current price and push into into the history of the current product;
+- gets triggered at every 24h by EventBridge, use C# APIs to extract existing product links from the DB, extract their current price and push into into the history of the current product;

 ![image](https://github.com/GabrielDamian/XPathMonitor/assets/76115929/19101240-eeb8-408b-901a-504e16f4272e)